Bijikyu/coreCSS/README.md

 For best performance host icons and images on a CDN with long caching headers to avoid extra network requests.
-Serve `core.min.css`, `icons.svg`, and all image assets with `Cache-Control: public, max-age=31536000` to let browsers cache them for a year.
+Serve `core.min.css` and all image assets with `Cache-Control: public, max-age=31536000` to let browsers cache them for a year.
-Enable gzip or Brotli compression for `core.min.css` and `icons.svg` when serving them, using Nginx or CDN settings. /* instructs enabling asset compression */
+Enable gzip or Brotli compression for `core.min.css` when serving them, using Nginx or CDN settings. /* instructs enabling asset compression */

 For best performance host icons and images on a CDN with long caching headers to avoid extra network requests.
-Set `Cache-Control: public, max-age=31536000` when serving `core.min.css`, `icons.svg`, and image assets to leverage browser caching.
+Set `Cache-Control: public, max-age=31536000` when serving `core.min.css` and image assets to leverage browser caching.
 Enable gzip or Brotli compression on your server for these files.